“You know Bobby Kennedy was killed there?”

 “I’ve learned not to underestimate you.
 What’s the whole story with Joan and Tom?”

-“We’re hiring them as PAs on the movie so they’ll learn enough about film production to create videos that people actually want to see, over and over again, like 45s used to be.”
+“We’re hiring them as PAs on the movie so they’ll learn enough about film production to create videos that people will actually want to see, over and over again, like 45s used to be.”

 “The voice of the future,” Jay backs me up.